pingcap/docs/develop/dev-guide-overview.md

 This tutorial shows how to quickly build an application using TiDB, the possible use cases of TiDB and how to handle common problems.

-Before reading this page, it is recommended that you read the [Quick Start Guide for the TiDB Database Platform](/quick-start-with-tidb.md).
+Before reading this page, it is recommended that you read the [Quick Start with TiDB Self-Managed](/quick-start-with-tidb.md).

 </CustomContent>